MicrosoftDocs/cpp-docs/docs/ide/general-property-page-project.md

 ---
 # General Property Page (Project)

-When you right-click on a project node in in Solution Explorer, and select **Properties**, the **General** property page under the **Configuration Properties** node in the left pane displays two sections of properties:
+When you right-click on a project node in Solution Explorer, and select **Properties**, the **General** property page under the **Configuration Properties** node in the left pane displays two sections of properties:

 - General